Gateway Boulevard Bridge

 Gateway Boulevard / KVB Bridge Lighting Upgrade and Maintenance Project Update 2015

-Korean Veterans Memorial Bridge Lighting Policy
+Korean Veterans Memorial Bridge Lighting Policy and Lighting Request Form

-This project includes switching out incandescent street lighting to LED and adds programmable color changing lights which provide both safety lighting/functionality and inspiration as the lights illuminate and reflect off the waters of the Cumberland River.
+This project includes switching out incandescent street lighting to LED and added programmable color changing lights which provide both safety lighting/functionality and inspiration as the lights illuminate and reflect off the waters of the Cumberland River.